sdaume/ds4sd-2024-modules/workflows/slides/index.md

 ## Store the PAT for local use

-Set the credentials from the command line:
+Set the credentials from the command line in R Studio:

 ``` shell
 gitcreds::gitcreds_set()